Andy Russell (businessman)

-Andy Russell and Empact Collaboration Platform partnered with the Executive Office of the Secretary-General of the United Nations to develop a collaborative platform for the Sustainable Development Goals and the 2030 Agenda for Sustainable Development and Climate Change.
+Andy Russell (born 1971) is an American businessman in digital media, advertising technology, and marketing technology.
+Over the past 17 years, Andy has invested in, incubated, or run over 50 technology companies.
+He is the founder and CEO of Trigger Media, an operating company focused on launching new digital social, advertising technology, and marketing technology businesses.
+He is also the founder and former chairman of InsideHook and Host Committee (which later became Fevo).
+Russell is a founding partner at Bob Pittman's private equity firm Pilot Group.
+Russell and Empact Collaboration Platform partnered with the Executive Office of the Secretary-General of the United Nations to develop a collaborative platform for the Sustainable Development Goals and the 2030 Agenda for Sustainable Development and Climate Change.
 Secretary-General Ban Ki-Moon called for the launch of this collaborative platform to the world at the opening session of the General Assembly in September 2016.

-Andy is passionate about using the power of tech and innovation to address the challenges facing humanity.
+Russell wants to use powerful technology and innovation to address the challenges facing humanity.

 Early career and education

-Andy created his first business at age 16.
-A precursor to social networking, the business generated enough profit to allow Andy to pay for his education at Cornell University where he received his BA in Abnormal Psychology.
-Upon graduating from Cornell in 1993, Andy joined Chemical Bank (JP Morgan Chase), as an investment banking analyst and later associate in the acquisition finance group under the mentorship of Jimmy Lee.
+Russell created his first business at age 16.
+A precursor to social networking, the business generated enough profit to allow him to pay for his education at Cornell University where he received his BA in Abnormal Psychology.
+Upon graduating from Cornell in 1993, Russell joined Chemical Bank (JP Morgan Chase), as an investment banking analyst and later associate in the acquisition finance group under the mentorship of Jimmy Lee.

-In 1996, Russell deferred enrollment at Kellogg University where he was to study marketing and opted for the entrepreneurial trek.
+In 1996, Russell deferred enrollment at Kellogg University where he was to study marketing and opted for the entrepreneurial track.
 At age 25, Russell co-founded MOOMBA, with investors such as Laurence Fishburne, Larry Gagosian, Oliver Stone, and Keith Barish.
-Once MOOMBA was up and running, Russell enrolled at Columbia Business School.
+Once MOOMBA was operational, Russell enrolled at Columbia Business School.
 In 1999, Russell earned his Masters in Business Administration (MBA) from Columbia Business School.
 He simultaneously sold MOOMBA, making money for 28 investors.

-From 1999-2003, Russell launched the digital media investment practice for East River Ventures.
+From 1999 to 2003, Russell launched the digital media investment practice for East River Ventures.